 Australia’s last fresh fruit cannery is safe for now.
 But its demise would have caused a shortfall in packaged fruit that would need to be sourced from overseas.
 Given that China is Australia and the world’s largest supplier of prepared fruit, it’s likely that much of the shortfall would be sourced from China.

 The challenges facing SPC Ardmona highlight the risks confronting both Australian food producers and consumers.
 The steady increase in cheap food imports means that Australian producers of food face an increasingly uneven playing field: one in which it is harder every day to stay profitable.

 For Australian consumers, the increase of food imports from countries facing severe contamination issues – such as China – creates a difficult choice between the superior and more expensive Australian product and the often much cheaper import.
 Unfortunately, there are far too many consumers who are unaware of the potentially serious risks to their health of buying the import.

 In denying federal assistance to SPC Ardmona, Prime Minister Tony Abbott has said he wants to signal the end of the corporate “free ride”.
 But he should bear in mind that the consequences of leaving Australian food manufacturing by the roadside are far greater than any short-term economic agenda.

-The Australian Food and Grocery Council has announced its support of a $100 million co-investment from Coca-Cola Amatil and the Victorian government to SPC Ardmona, but says the investment needs to be followed by regulatory reform.
+The Australian Food and Grocery Council (AFGC) has announced its support of a $100 million co-investment from Coca-Cola Amatil and the Victorian to fruit processor SPC Ardmona, but says the investment needs to be followed by regulatory reform.